digime/digime-sdk-nodejs/guides/query-categories.md

 ```

-More on `categoriesBodyParams` can be checked [here](../../../interfaces/Types.QueryCategoriesOptions.html#categoriesBodyParams)
+More details on `categoriesBodyParams` can be checked [here](../../../interfaces/Types.QueryCategoriesOptions.html#categoriesBodyParams)